dtatut/amf-implementation/documentation/EDL.md

 ## Remarks

 Since each entry in the EDL file can use any of the combinations of AMF_UUID and AMF_NAME described above, it is recommended that the host product presents the issues encountered during the linkage and validation process as a log.

+2. *EDL files can carry inline ASC parameters.
+In the case of ASC parameters being present in both the EDL file and the references AMF files, the behavior is undefined.*

+**TBD**